scds/intro-regex/lessons/lesson1.md

 <img src="../assets/img/basic1.png" width="100%" style="border: 2px solid #000;" alt="The RegEx101 regular expression, test string, explanation, and matches menu. 'example' was matched on characters 24-31.">

-In this next example search, we look for any occurrences of the letter "s".
+In this next example search, we look for any occurrences of the letter `s`.
 Note that it only highlights the lowercase letters.

 <img src="../assets/img/basic2.png" width="100%" style="border: 2px solid #000;" alt="'s' was matched several times, from 16-17, 19-20, and 37-38.
 There are more occurrences that scroll off the page.">